autopi-io/documentation/docs/hardware/accessories/doip-install.md

 ### Step 1 – Open the AutoPi enclosure

-Place the AutoPi device upside down and remove the four screws on the bottom of the enclosure.
+Position the AutoPi device upside down and remove the four screws from the bottom of the enclosure.

-Carefully lift off the top cover to expose the internal PCB.
+Gently lift off the top cover to access the internal PCB.

 <p align="center">
   <img